akarpov89/MicroFlow/README.md

 );
 ```

-Later the current value of a variable can retrieved via property `CurrentValue`:
+Later the current value of a variable can be retrieved via property `CurrentValue`:

 ```cs
 var myVar = builder.Variable<int>();